HumanCellAtlas/metadata-schema/docs/contributing.md

 *e.g.*: `publication.json` schema v6.0.1

+**Observed behavior**

+Please explain what happens.

+*e.g.*: The description says "Title of *publicatoin*."

 **Expected behavior**

 Please explain what you expected to happen.

-*e.g.*: I expected the description to say "Title of publication."
+*e.g.*: I expect the description to say "Title of publication."

-**Actual behavior**

-Please explain what actually happened.

-*e.g.*: The description says "Title of *publicatoin*."

 **Screenshots or Messages**